Regardless of the size of your supply chain, you must ensure that it isn’t the reason your...

 How Does a Compliance First Mindset Limit Your Liabilities?

-By adopting a “Compliance First” strategy when choosing solutions and vendors, you identify those that do not comply with your requirements.
+By adopting a “Compliance First” strategy when choosing IT solutions and vendors, you identify ones that do not comply with your compliance requirements.
 This allows you to eliminate the non-compliant options from your selection process, evaluate your current solutions and vendors, and replace those that cannot support your compliance requirements.

 In simple terms, compliance is anything someone else makes you do.
 This means laws, regulations, contracts, and even the terms of a cyber insurance policy.
 Failure to act responsibly can have devastating results: hefty penalties, lawsuits, investigations, and failure to have insurance cover big claims.